centau/ecr/docs/tuts/crashcourse.md

 ## Components

-A component is a piece of data associated with an entity.
+A component is a type of value that can be assigned to entities.

 ```lua
 local Name = ecr.component() :: string
 local Health = ecr.component() :: number
 ```

-Component types are represented by unique ids created by `ecr.component()`.
+- `ecr.component()` returns a unique id which represents that type.

-There is no limit on the amount of components you can create.
+- There is no limit on the amount of components you can create.

-As the library is built using the Luau typechecker, you can typecast components to the type of values they represent to use typechecking features.
+- You can typecast components to the type of values they represent for typechecking.

 ## Entities